-Through our Free Ride Fund we provide free rides to community members who could otherwise not participate.
+WABA provides free rides to community members who could otherwise not participate through our Free Ride Fund.
 This is one way that WABA is making sure that bicycling in the DC region is accessible to everyone.
-If you want a free ride, or, if you want to donate to the Free Ride Fund but already registered, contact Cyrus Chimento at email@example.com.
+If you would like to participate in this ride but find that the cost of registration is a barrier, contact Anna McCormally at email@example.com for a scholarship code.

 Are children allowed on this ride?

-Children ages 11 and under can ride for free, accompanied by an adult.
-The accompanying adult must register themselves and the child(ren), be present at check-in with their entire group, check-in the youth riding with them, and sign a waiver on their behalf.
-Children twelve and older must be registered independently (at a reduced rate), and check in with a guardian who will sign a waiver on their behalf.
-WABA members can bring as many children as they can manage!
+Absolutely!
+Anyone aged 12 and under can ride for free as long as they are accompanied by an adult.
+The accompanying adult must register themselves and the child(ren), be present at check-in with their entire group, and check-in the youth riding with them.
+Children 13 and older must be registered independently.

 Where can I find information about the routes?

 We will post the routes to this webpage as soon as they are finalized.
 Riders will receive access to online files of the route the week leading up to the event, and a paper cue sheet at check-in.